bstrobeck/Collection-Service-Work/README.md

 # Collection-Service-Work
-A collection back end code that helped query Amazon endpoints and return key business data.
+A collection of back end code I worked on that helped query Amazon endpoints and return key business data.